Vodafone/vault-plugin-aead/README.md

     	proxy url - something like http://someproxy.vodafone.com:8080
   -r int
     	number of rows per dataset (default 1)
   -s	save results to bq vf-pf1-ca-live.aead_tests.results - assumes the user or SA this runs as can access this table - need to change this if non-VF and rebuild.
-You will need to have a table created and writable - see results-table.ddl
+You will need to have a table created and writable - see results-table.ddl as per -k - also needs the k8s .kube/config to exist as it does a one-time inspection of the kube statefuleset
   -t string
     	token for vault access
   -u string
     	url for vault access (default "http://127.0.0.1:8080") -w string
-    	UTC datetime in the format of 2022-03-28 11:05 YYYY-MM-DD HH24:MM to delay until - useful to set up a large scale run
+    	UTC datetime in the format of 2022-03-28 11:05 YYYY-MM-DD HH24:MM to delay until - useful to set up a large scale run.
+Starts immediately if this time is in the past.
 ```

 # INFRASTRUCTURE